test-denar/portal/src/pages/self/support.md

       Through Descriptive Allostasis (from the Greek prefix ἄλλος, állos, = other + the suffix στάσις, stasis = static, standing still).
 It is the Process of achieving stability, through outsourced Guidance.
-Our Prescriptions are based upon our:
+Our Descriptions are based upon our:
     grid_items:
       - type: grid_item
         title: Self-Consensus Topics